fmadio/pcap_split/README.md

 $ gzip -d -c my_big_capture.pcap.gz | pcap_split -o my_big_capture_ --split-byte 100e9

 ```

+###Midnight Roll

+Durning capture typically a source file will roll on an hourly or 24H our basis.
+Durning that time the capture software may not roll preceisely at 00:00:00.000.000.000 but has a few packets extra on either side of the roll time

+Added in the --roll-period <nanos> setting which will ignore creating new roll files at the start and end of the specified period.

 ### Support

 This tool is part of the FMADIO **10Gbe/40Gbe/100 Gbe packet capture device**, more information can be found at http://fmad.io